Treatment of Panic Attacks in Dubai

 “The panic episode is like a repetitive micro-delusion exposing the patient to a concrete experience of dying, suddenly facing him with a ‘nameless’ dread and provoking in him that fear of annihilation, biological as well as psychological, that has the power of destructing the mind and damaging any sense of existential continuity and integrity” (Francesco De Massi).

-The fear of the next panic attack triggers a “vicious cycle of anxiety” leading to expectation of fear, known as “fear of fear.”
+The fear of the next panic attack triggers a “vicious cycle of anxiety,” leading to an expectation of fear, known as “fear of fear.”
 Many individuals with panic disorder consequently avoid places and situations that might trigger a panic attack.
-As a result, people with panic disorder withdraw from life more and more, causing increasingly more problems in their private and professional lives.
+In consequence, people with panic attacks isolate socially, which causes increasingly more problems in their private and professional lives and can lead to full invalidism.
+Therefore, an early diagnosis and treatment of panic attacks are crucial for stopping the destructive spiral.

 Panic Disorder vs. Panic Attack: What’s the Difference?

-A panic attack is a brief period during which an individual experiences intense discomfort, fear, or anxiety, accompanied by various physical, psychological, and general symptoms.
+A panic attack is a brief period of severe anxiety during which an individual experiences intense discomfort and fears, accompanied by various physical, psychological, and general symptoms.
 Experiencing isolated panic attacks throughout one’s life does not constitute a diagnosis of panic disorder.
-It’s only when multiple panic attacks occur within a month, accompanied by an increasing fear of experiencing panic, that doctors refer to it as panic disorder.
-This fear is also known as anticipatory anxiety, which persists for an extended period, typically at least a month, and significantly impacts daily life.
-The fear of suddenly experiencing a panic attack, especially in situations where escape is difficult or help is unavailable, often leads individuals to avoid confined spaces, crowds, or even long journeys.
+Only if multiple panic attacks occur within a month, accompanied by anticipatory anxiety, then such a condition meets the criteria of a panic disorder.
+The fear of a sudden panic attack, especially in situations where escape is difficult or help is unavailable, leads individuals to avoid places or situations which might trigger such fears.
 In severe cases, they may become housebound.

 • Sweating